Rafagars/micro-posting_ruby/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Micro-Posting

+A Blog-ish web app with group chat.

 * Ruby version
+Ruby 2.6.3
 * System dependencies
+Rails 6 and Image Magick to be able to use ActionText without any problem.
+Redis for the group chat
 * Configuration

-* Database creation
+in the terminal run $ bundle install and $ yarn install to install all the dependecies for the app

-* Database initialization
+* Database creation & Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+In the terminal run $ rails db:migrate